In rare cases, COVID-19 can cause seizures and make epilepsy seizures worse.

-Many people may experience mild-to-moderate COVID-19 symptoms for up to 2 weeks.
-The symptoms can vary from person to person and typically include flu- or cold-like symptoms.
+Many people may experience mild to moderate COVID-19 symptoms for up to 2 weeks.
+COVID-19 symptoms can vary from person to person and typically include flu- or cold-like symptoms.
 However,

-Research indicates that neurological complications resulting from COVID-19 can range from mild symptoms, such as headache, dizziness, and loss of smell, to more severe complications,
+Research also indicates that neurological complications resulting from COVID-19 can range from mild symptoms, such as a headache, dizziness, and loss of smell, to more severe complications,

 COVID-19 can also cause symptoms, including fever, lack of sleep, and tiredness, that may trigger seizures and make them longer and more intense.
 However, a

-A joint statement from the ILAE and the International Bureau for Epilepsy affirms that all individuals with epilepsy should receive the vaccine unless they are allergic to the vaccine ingredients.
+A joint statement from the ILAE and the International Bureau for Epilepsy (IBE) affirms that all individuals with epilepsy should still receive the COVID-19 vaccine unless they are allergic to its ingredients.

-However, as with any vaccine, a fever may develop as a side effect, which could lower the seizure threshold in some people.
-Taking paracetamol or acetaminophen regularly for 48 hours after the vaccine, or for the duration of the fever, should minimize this risk.
+However, a common vaccine side effect is a fever, which could lower the seizure threshold in some people.
+Taking paracetamol or acetaminophen regularly for 48 hours after the vaccine or for the duration of the fever should minimize this risk.